 Passiontide and Veiling of Images

-From the archives: This is a repost from Passiontide 2016.
+From the archives: This was originally posted for Passiontide 2016.

 Yesterday when I dropped my son off for classes at the homeschool co-op in the neighboring parish, we noticed the veiled statues around the church and chapel.
 Our parish doesn’t follow this tradition, so it was a wonderful opportunity to discuss and research a little about the veiling of statues.
 The tradition is not limited to those who attend the Latin Extraordinary Form of the Mass, but it is universally accepted in the United States in both the Ordinary and Extraordinary Forms.